mediocregopher/hyrax/README.md

 { "command":"____", "payload":[ { "domain":"____", "id":"____", "secret":"____", "values":[ "____","...." ]} ]}
 ```

-Values can be empty (or ommitted), and the values in it can be either strings or numbers, depending on
+`values` can be empty (or ommitted), and the values in it must be strings.
+Secrets can also be ommitted if the
-what's called for by the command.
-Secrets can also be ommitted if the command doesn't actually alter
+command doesn't actually alter anything.
+The payload can contain multiple key/val items as well, if the command
-anything.
-The payload can contain multiple key/val items as well.
+allows for multiple keys (ex: `mget`) or multiple key/val sets (ex: `mset`)

 ### Command syntax examples